Skin Cancer

 SYMPTOMS

-A normal mole is solid tan, brown, dark brown or flesh coloured.
-Its edges are well-defined.
-It’s usually smaller than ¼ inch (1 cm) in diameter and has a round or oval shape.
-It should be flat or dome-like.
+A normal mole is solid tan, brown, dark brown, or flesh colored.
+Its edges are well defined.
+It’s usually smaller than 1/4 inch in diameter (not bigger than a pencil eraser).
+It has a round or oval shape.
+It is flat or dome-like.

-The ABCDE rule can help you remember what to look for when you’re checking moles on your skin.
-If you notice any of these signs, contact your healthcare provider right away.
+The ABCDE rule can help you remember what to look for when you’re checking for moles.
+If you notice any of these signs, talk to your healthcare provider right away.

-C for colour: Changes in the colour of a mole, including darkening, spread of colour, loss of colour, or the appearance of multiple colours such as blue, red, white, pink, purple or gray.
+- C for colour: Changes in the colour of a mole, including darkening, spread of colour, loss of colour, or multiple colours.

 Other signs of skin cancer may include the following: